Thyroid hormone imbalance is most commonly blamed for weight gain and low energy.

 Recently, an Medical article was published stating that doctors should not routinely test for thyroid hormone levels unless the patient has symptoms.

-- Weight gain – regardless of eating well
+- Weight gain regardless of diet and exercise, or changing nothing.

 - Hair loss

 Is there anyone without ANY of these symptoms?

 I find that often symptoms exist and patients think it’s just how they are and don’t report it.